bcit-ci/CodeIgniter/user_guide_src/source/libraries/encryption.rst

-cipher        N/A             Yes                           Encryption algorithm (see :ref:`ciphers-and-modes`). mode          N/A             Yes                           Encryption mode (see :ref:`encryption-modes`). key           N/A             Yes                           Encryption key.
-                                                            If not provided it will be automatically generated during encryption and looked for during decryption. hmac          TRUE            No                            Whether to use a HMAC.
+cipher        N/A             Yes                           Encryption algorithm (see :ref:`ciphers-and-modes`). mode          N/A             Yes                           Encryption mode (see :ref:`encryption-modes`). key           N/A             Yes                           Encryption key. hmac          TRUE            No                            Whether to use a HMAC.
                                                             Boolean.
 If set to FALSE, then *hmac_digest* and *hmac_key* will be ignored.